Feasibility and Single Parameter Scaling of Extinctions in Large Ecological Communities

 In this paper, I use RMT to calculate average, variance, skewness and kurtosis of the distribution $P(N_i^*)$ of species abundances for equilibrium fixed-points of generalized Lotka-Volterra equations, in the regime of weak interaction and for $S \gg1$.
 I find that abundances follow a Gaussian distribution, with average $\overline{N}$ and variance $\Sigma_N$ determined by the average, the variance and the cross-diagonal correlator of interspecies interactions [See Eqs.~\eqref{randommatr} below].
-From this distribution, I further give an analytic expression for the probability that stationary solutions have $n=0,1,2,...$ species with negative abundances, as a function of the number $S$ of species.
-When $n \ge 1$, the fixed-point is unfeasible, and the key question is whether this distribution has any connection to the extinction dynamics governed by the generalized Lotka-Volterra equations.
-I find numerically that, quite surprisingly, the dynamically obtained distribution of extinctions closely matches the probability distribution of species with negative abundances for fixed-points.
-I finally show that the ratio of average and standard deviation of the Gaussian distribution of abundances gives a single parameter which governs a scaling law for the number of extinctions in generalized Lotka-Volterra equations.
-The scaling law is confirmed numerically in a surprisingly large set of parameters, up to when half of the initially present species go extinct.
+This finding generalizes the analytical results of Ref.~\cite{Gem82} to nonvanishing values of $\gamma$ and $\mu$ in Eqs.~\eqref{randommatr}.
+It furthermore rigorously justifies later extensions of that work based on heuristic arguments, that abundances are normally distributed~\cite{Cle23,Akj24}.
+From $P(N_i^*)$, I give an analytic expression for the probability that stationary solutions have $n=0,1,2,...$ species with negative abundances, as a function of the number $S$ of species.
+When $n \ge 1$, the fixed-point is unfeasible, and the key question is whether $P(N_i^*)$ has any connection with the extinction dynamics governed by the generalized Lotka-Volterra equations.
+I show analytically and confirm numerically that $P(N_i^*>0)$ gives the distribution of abundances for dynamically surviving species as long as the number $S_e$ of extinct species is small, $S_e \ll S$.
+In that regime, the analytic expression for the probability to have $n=0,1,2,...$ species with negative abundances gives the probability distribution for the number of extinct species.
+I finally find numerically that the ratio of average and standard deviation of the Gaussian distribution of abundances gives a single parameter which governs a scaling law for the number of extinctions in generalized Lotka-Volterra equations, in a surprisingly large set of parameters.

 {\bf Model and Methodology.} I consider large Lotka-Volterra models defined by the following $S$ coupled nonlinear ordinary differential equations~\cite{All15,Akj24}